chipsalliance/firrtl-spec/spec.md

 2. The reverse of sink is source.
 3. The reverse of duplex is duplex.

-Practically, for cases (2), (3), and (4), the flow algorithm is applied recursively to the operand of a sub-field, sub-access, or sub-field up to a base case of (1) or (5).
+Practically, for cases (2), (3), and (4), the flow algorithm is applied recursively to the operand of a sub-index, sub-access, or sub-field up to a base case of (1) or (5).

 ## Type Equivalence